EpiJunkie/cisco-config-backup/README.md

 ## Dependancies
 This tool requires the Bourne `sh`ell and `net-snmp` on the system running this script.
 The system receiving the configuration must have a `ssh` or `tftp` server running.

+The Cisco device(s) need a writable SNMP group, and network access to the system running this script and also to the system receiving the configurations (if different).

-This was tested on FreeBSD, CentOS, and Debian.
-On Windows, `tftpd32` was successfully tested to receive the configuration files.
+This has been tested on FreeBSD, CentOS, and Debian.
+On Windows, `tftpd32` was successfully tested to receive the configuration files in the insecure mode.

 ## Cisco Device List File: